-The classic tales of Paddington Bear have captured the imagination of children and adults across the globe, selling more than 35 million books worldwide.
+The classic tales of Paddington Bear have captured the imagination of the young and young at heart across the globe, selling more than 30 million books worldwide.

-Start your day in Paddington station, where the polite bear first arrived from Darkest Peru.
-Head over to platform one, where you can pose for a selfie with the bronze Paddington Bear statue under the clock, near to where the loveable Brown family first found him.
+Start your Paddington Bear explorations around London at Paddington station, where the polite bear first arrived from Darkest Peru.
+Head to Platform 1, where you can pose for a selfie with the bronze Paddington Bear statue under the clock, where the Brown family first found him.

-Meet Paddington author Michael Bond and his much-loved Paddington Bear creation in the form of a statue in Sheldon Square, near the Paddington Basin.
+Meet author Michael Bond and his much-loved Paddington Bear creation in the form of a statue in Sheldon Square, near Paddington Basin.
 The statue was commissioned in 2013 as part of the Sustrans Portrait Benches series and the subjects were chosen by the public for their contribution to the community.
-Bond made a brief cameo in the first movie, raising a glass to the duffel coat-wearing bear and toasting his creation.

-Take a stroll along the tranquil waterways of Bond's neighbourhood of Little Venice, where there are plenty of cafes, pubs and restaurants to refuel in once you’ve finished off your marmalade sandwiches.
+Take a stroll along the tranquil waterways of Bond's neighbourhood of Little Venice, where you can refuel in the cafes, pubs and restaurants once you’ve finished your marmalade sandwiches.

-You might also recognise Little Venice’s canal towpath from the Paddington 2 movie.
+You might recognise the canal towpath in Little Venice from the Paddington 2 movie.
 This location is featured in Paddington and his four-legged friend’s high-speed chase after a break-in at Mr Gruber’s antique shop.

-Visit the Selfridges department store on Oxford Street where Michael Bond – then a BBC cameraman – bought a small teddy bear for his wife on Christmas Eve in 1956.
+Visit Selfridges on Oxford Street, one of London's best department stores, where Michael Bond – then a BBC cameraman – bought a small teddy bear for his wife on Christmas Eve in 1956.
 That little bear – which Bond named Paddington – went on to inspire the book series.
 Head to the store's fourth floor to check out its fabulous toy department and pick up your own cuddly version of Paddington.

-While you're in the area, take a stroll over to St Christopher's Place and browse the brilliant boutiques and unmissable restaurants.
-If you’re in the mood for exploring, head over to Hyde Park and visit the Serpentine Lake.
-This is a favourite swimming spot of Mrs Brown in the latest Paddington movie.
+Stroll over to St Christopher's Place and browse the brilliant boutiques and unmissable restaurants.
+If you’re in the mood for exploring, head to Hyde Park at the western end of Oxford Street and visit the Serpentine Lake, a favourite swimming spot of Mrs Brown.

-Wander towards Regent Street where you'll find London's most famous toyshop Hamleys, which has been selling Paddington bears for more than 40 years.
-Children love exploring the store's seven fun-packed floors which are filled with computer games, dolls, board games, specialist collector areas and more.
+Wander towards Regent Street where you'll find London's most famous toyshop Hamleys, which has been selling Paddington bears for decades.
+Children love exploring the store's seven fun-packed floors filled with computer games, dolls, board games, specialist collector areas and more.

 Walk to Leicester Square where the star-studded world premiere of the first Paddington movie was held, with actors such as Nicole Kidman and Hugh Bonneville gracing the red carpet.
 Make sure to look out for Bear Street, which leads off the square.